 If you were charged with indecent exposure, make sure to call our skilled Orlando sex crimes lawyer as soon as possible.
-Attorney Wiseman has more than 15 years of legal experience to offer your case.
+Attorney Wiseman has 20 years of legal experience to offer your case.
 Let us see what we can do to defend your rights and freedom.

 Contact us at (407) 708-9127 or fill out our online form to schedule a free case consultation with us today.